codybloemhard/shapefile-linter/docs/usage.md

 # shapefile-linter

-shapefile-linter is a program that can convert and lint shapefiles.
+shapefile-linter is a program that can convert and lint shapefiles and kml files.
-The main feature is the conversion of shapefiles to custom binairy files.
+The main feature is the conversion of shapefiles/kml to custom binairy files.
 The goal of these files is to compress specific types of shapefiles like geographic heightmaps to a denser file that we use in `uu-uce`.
 It can also do things like print information about a shapefile and lint a shapefile while compressing it.